KFreon/KaelsKabbage/content/posts/2026-01-23-external-speedtest-for-home-assistant/index.md

 ## Scripts and systemd services

 > Almost all of this was built with ChatGPT assistance.
+> I have limited experience with systemd and linux permissions.

 {{% splitter %}}
 {{% split side=left title="systemd files" %}}